Zenith517/ai-moodle-evaluator/README.md

 ## 👨‍💻 Author
 **Somesh Nikhare**
-B.Tech in Computer Science and Engineering
+IDD in Computer Science and Engineering